 Sexual assault is more than rape.
-Many people may not report a sexual assault because they don’t believe that what happened to them an assault in the eyes of the law, or they think the authorities won’t believe them.
+Many people may not report a sexual assault because they don’t believe that what happened to them is an assault in the eyes of the law or they think the authorities won’t believe them.
 Others may not report a sexual assault because they are afraid of public scrutiny.

 Criminal and Civil Claims

-- Medical treatment related to the assault;
+- Medical treatment related to the assault

-- Psychological trauma;
+- Psychological trauma

-- Loss of employment or wages;
+- Loss of employment or wages

-- Emotional counseling; and
+- Emotional counseling

-- Any other damages caused by the assault.
+- Any other damages caused by the assault

 Contact a Sexual Assault Lawyer

 If you have been sexually assaulted or raped, contact Morgan & Morgan to confidentially discuss your case with our sexual assault attorneys.
 We understand the seriousness of your situation.
 Morgan & Morgan treats clients like family — your legal team will navigate your case with privacy, respect, and compassion, ensuring you’re given the best service possible.
-You only pay us when we win, we never charge hourly.
+You pay us only when we win; we never charge hourly.
 Reach out today for a free case evaluation and see what Morgan & Morgan can do for you.